FurryCoders/FALocalRepo/README.md

 formatted.

 Formatting is limited to alignment, horizontal lines, quotes, links, color, and emphasis.
-To view the properly formatted HTML content, use the `server` command.
-Formatting can be disabled with the `--raw-content` option to print the raw HTML content.
+To view the properly formatted HTML/BBCode content, use the `server` command.
+Formatting can be disabled with the `--raw-content` option to print the raw content.

 _Note_: full color support is only enabled for truecolor terminals.
 If the terminal does not support truecolor, the closest ANSI color match will be used instead.